jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

       ./makePythonTdd.ps1 telephone

-  and it shows an :ref:`AssertionError` after making the folders and files for the project
+  after making the folders and files for the project, it runs the first test and the terminal shows an :ref:`AssertionError`

   .. code-block:: python